Visual MapReduce model

 }

-After you develop and deploy the job, configure a scheduled task in the SchedulerX console to run the job at the specified point in time.
-For more information, see the Procedure section of this topic.
+After you develop and deploy the job, create a scheduled task in the SchedulerX console to run it.
+See Configure a visual MapReduce job in the console for details.

-Configure a visual MapReduce model for a job
+Configure a visual MapReduce job in the console

 1. Log on to the SchedulerX console.
 In the left-side navigation pane, click Task Management.